a-telier/swenglish/README.md

 ## Acknowledgements
-I want to thank my partner Jonatan S. for his unconditional support.
+I want to thank the Unsplash community for their beautiful graphic material, as well as my partner Jonatan S.J. for his patience helping me test the game and for his unconditional support.